Announcement of co-chairs and members

 - Kristen Johnson ‘05: Assistant Counsel at the NAACP Legal Defense and Educational Fund Member of the ENC Board of Trustees

-- Jeff Kirksey: Vice President for Student Development and Campus Services
+- Jeff Kirksey: Vice President for Student Life and Campus Services

 - Christina Saint-Pierre Desautell ’16: Education and Financial Family Consultant